bitlogik/lattice-attack/Data/ECDummyRPA/README.md

 From this directory :

 `
-python3 gen_input.py
+python3 gen_input.py && python3 ../../lattice_attack.py
-cd ../..
-python3 lattice_attack.py -f Data/ECDummyRPA/data.json
 `

 Improvements from the research paper :

 * No need of scikit-learn, a basic arithmetic mean is enough to assess the height of the flat valley, and filter the correct signatures.
-This just required a manual threshold value.
+This just requires a manual threshold value.
-* Automatic computation of the subset required to build the matrix from all the correct signatures list, with random shuffle, provided by the main LatticeAttack software.